Polka in the United States: Czech-American

+Czech-American style polka is found in Texas, Nebraska, and across the rural Midwest.
+In Texas a distinct Czexan (Texas Czech) sound evolved and has found the most commercial success.
+The Czexan sound is characterized by an accordion, bass guitar, saxophones and sometimes tubas.
+Generally the Czexan style has a prominent bass sound.

+The Czexan sound is a mix of old world and new world elements.
+It is characterized by old world Czech melodies from folk songs form the 1800s-1950s, with some songs being Czech language compositions original to Texas.
+However considerable innovation and crossover with other cultures, namely the Mexican American Tejano culture and country western dancing have occurred which can set it apart from traditional Czech music in Europe and other diaspora communities.

+The Czech music in other Czech American communities tends to be prominent but not as commercialized as Texas.
+In Nebraska, Oklahoma, and Kansas the style of Polka music is similar to the Texas Czechs, but in Wisconsin and Minnesota the big band brass style of polka is more prominent.

+At its core Czech American polka music is dance music (polka, waltz, two step, čardaš) with many different local variations developing into distinct folk dances such as the: Seven Step Polka, Garden Waltz, and Schottische.

+Historically dances were key to the cohesiveness of Czech American communities, and offered a safe space for Czech Americans.
+Today Czech American music is influenced by other accordion music (Tejano, Norteno, Cajun) as well as Czech and Slovak folk pop and Dechovka.
+Polka remains an enduring and evolving style of music core to the Czech American identity.

 Polish-American

 The Polish-American style of polka is perhaps the most popular today.
 Polish Polka bands not only play polkas, but also play obereks, waltzes, and sometimes tangos.
 In fact, the "Polish polka" as we know it was never danced in Poland.
 Rather, different forms of polka existed in Polish folk dancing.
 This popularity is due in part to the fact that performers in this genre have worked to appeal to a larger audience by adding covers of modern music alongside normal polkas in their albums and performances.
 For example, the polka band Toledo Polka Motion includes a cover of the Beatles' "I'm a Loser" along with traditional pieces such as "Pod Krakowem" on one of their albums.
 Polka star Jimmy Sturr has even included recordings with stars such as Willie Nelson to get the country music audience interested in polka.
 The hotspots for Polish-American polka are mostly in cities near the Great Lakes (especially Chicago, Detroit, and Milwaukee) and some East Coast cities.